-Instead, negotiate with the clinic to remove the clause, or have the distance changed to something more reasonable.
+Instead, negotiate with the clinic to remove the clause, or have the distance changed to something you’re comfortable with.
 The last thing you want is the clinic to sue you later on, for something you were told ‘wasn’t likely to be enforced’.

 Remember this is a negotiation, not a commandment.

 Friendliness aside, don’t forget the clinic or studio you’ll be working with isn’t your employer.
 They’re a business you’ll be contracting your services to.
 So you don’t have to accept the contract as written if the terms are not ok with you.
 Don’t be shy about asking to change the terms or even removing some parts completely!
 And this works both ways: if you’re the one writing the contract, be prepared to change things if needed.

 Overall, the point here is to come up with terms that both you and the clinic or studio are comfortable with.
 No one party gets to run the whole show.
 And if you can’t come to an agreement, it isn’t the right place for you and your work – no matter how perfect the fit might otherwise seem.